filip-minx/ZMesh/README.md

-The `Minx.ZMesh.Cpp` project is a standards-conforming static library that targets the latest C++ language level and uses [ZeroMQ](https://zeromq.org/) with a lightweight binary framing layer for message transport.
+The `Minx.ZMesh.Cpp` project is a standards-conforming static library that targets the latest C++ language level and uses [ZeroMQ](https://zeromq.org/) with JSON-encoded message envelopes for transport.

 ### Building with Visual Studio